oktadev/okta-blog/_source/_posts/2019-10-28-simple-secure-authentication-with-codeigniter.md

 ```

-The model has a single method `find_or_create($email)` that accepts the email of the logged-in user, and returns the user id if it already exists in the database, or creates a new User record and then returns the ID if it doesn't exist.
+The model has a single method `find_or_create($email)` that accepts the email of the logged-in user, and returns the user ID if it already exists in the database, or creates a new User record and then returns the ID if it doesn't exist.

 Modify the header template to include the navigation row: